By: Phil Britt, KMWorld

 “There were several issues with the way things were being done,” says Danny Miller, the university system’s chief information security officer.
 “A lot of people were using Dropbox but that was an uncontrolled means of getting information out.
 We had no visibility or control over the information.”

 Miller adds, “We have a $1 billion research arm, thousands of students, administrators and faculty.
 They all did what they wanted to do.
 We needed to get our arms around a way to provide those services in a secure way so they would be able to collaborate.
 Researchers have to share information in order to collaborate.”

 However, some information, like grant details, needed to be restricted only to authorized users.
 Other information was limited by government rules to use in the United States.
 Still other files had various requirements to be enforced.
 Consequently, in 2014, the university sent out an RFP, receiving 10 initial bids.
 The university eventually chose Syncplicity.

 Syncplicity by Axway offers a secure cloud environment for users in the Texas A&M University System to store documents.
 It gives users the ability to sync any folder or desktop, include and exclude subfolders, and use native clients for Mac, Windows, iOS and Android.

 “There were a couple of initial hiccups, but it’s worked very well,” Miller says.
 “We’re avoiding risk because we’ve been able to get a number of people off [various file sharing systems].”

-He adds that Syncplicity’s geo-fencing capabilities enable the university to limit restricted files to in-country usage.
-As more faculty and researchers convert to Syncplicity, he expects more of their peers to convert as well.
-As those conversions grow, he anticipates negotiating with Syncplicity for additional storage space on the cloud-based system.
+He adds that Syncplicity by Axway’s geo-fencing capabilities enable the university to limit restricted files to in-country usage.
+As more faculty and researchers convert to Syncplicity by Axway, he expects more of their peers to convert as well.
+As those conversions grow, he anticipates negotiating with Syncplicity by Axway for additional storage space on the cloud-based system.